 1963 Elva Mk 7

-The Elva has twice been a Goodwood Revival entrant.
-It is eligible for the HSCC Guards Trophy, FIA Historic Sports Car Championship, and Daytona 24 Hour Classic, the U.S. west coast USRRC Series, and more.
-It is also a Monterey Reunion competitor, and welcome at premier historic races throughout the U.S.
+The Elva is eligible for the HSCC Guards Trophy, FIA Historic Sports Car Championship, Daytona 24 Hour Classic, the U.S. west coast USRRC (United States Road Racing Championship), Goodwood, Monterey, and other historic racing events worldwide.

 The Elva will come with a history file including photos and records of the car going back to its early days when first raced by the Rahals.
 The file will also include many comprehensive receipts for the work done to the car.

 For more historical background on Elva, please see Mike Lawrence’s excellent article in the January, 1986, issue of MotorSport Magazine and the February, 1986 issue of MotorSport Magazine.
 You can also see more on Elva, the Mk7 models, and many featured photos of Elva 023 in action, at ConceptCarz.com.

 Incidentally, the photo that shows Mike Rahal sitting in the cockpit of the then red Elva also shows someone in a white sweater standing behind the right rear corner of the Elva.
 That’s future F1 driver, Indy 500 winner, and IndyCar Champion, young Bobby Rahal.